 Recently found in Flickr Commons are eleven photographs that record a significant event in the history of the British airship N.S.11.
 From March 1919 the images are part of the Adolphe Henri DuBois Special Photo Collection curated by the San Diego Air & Space Museum.Read More

 Once again eBay throws up an incredible treasure – The Sphere magazine for 6 November 1920.
 In it is a reproduction of a painting by Alfred Egerton Cooper showing NS11 flying above London.
 Not only is this a fantastic work of art; it is also the first visual record we found of...Read More

 The story of the record-breaking airship NS11, her crew and the NS airships during, and beyond WWI.

 The North Sea class airship N.S.
-11 was assembled and tested at RNAS Kingsnorth near Ashford in Kent.
+11 was assembled and tested at RNAS Kingsnorth on the Isle of Grain, Kent.
 During July 1918 her two 260hp FIAT engines were prepared for fitting and propellors balanced.
 In early August she was fitted with a “East Fortune” type car built by Frederick Sage & Co.
 Ltd. N.S.
 11 had a separate power car unlike the Wheelwright-design airships.

 As war broke out across Europe in August 1914, Britain had very few military airships.
 While Germany had invested time, money and faith in airship development, Britain had a handful of non-rigid and semi-rigid experimental (and foreign) airships with just 195 airship personnel.
 Germany on the other hand had ten tried-and-tested airships operated by both the German Navy and Army.

 It is said that every story needs a love interest.
-In the case of airship NS11 this is provided by Pansy Nina Grahame Chambers, together with a fair dose of intrigue, unsolved questions and an astonishing coincidence.
+In the case of airship NS11 this is provided by Pansy, together with a fair dose of intrigue, unsolved questions and an astonishing coincidence.